IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 ###1.
 Where can I find and download the latest extension version?
 	https://github.com/IBMPredictiveAnalytics?utf8=%E2%9C%93&query=twco
 ###2.
 How to install the latest extensions?
-	Currently, TWC extensions can't support auto install from extension Hub.
+	Currently, TWC extensions don't support auto install from the extension Hub.
 	Please download *.mpe and install it from "Extensions -> Install Local Extension Bundle..."
 ###3.
 Where can I find installed extension?
-	You can found installed extension in "Record Ops" tab
+	You can find installed TWCo extensions in the "Record Ops" tab
 ###4.
 How do I uninstall an extension?
 	From "Extensions -> Extension Hub" dialogue, in "Installed" tab, select extension you want uninstall and click "OK".
 ###5.
 How to do I manually remove an installed extension?
-	Sometimes, old TWC extensions can't cleanup with the uninstall process.
+	Sometimes, old TWC extensions can't be fully removed with the uninstall process.
-	Please remove the extension manually and restart Modeler.
+	In this case, please remove the extension manually and restart Modeler.
 	Win:
 		C:\ProgramData\IBM\SPSS\Modeler\18.0\CDB
 	Mac:
 		/users/modelerqa/Library/Application Support/IBM/SPSS/Modeler/18/CDB/
 ###6.
 After an extension is installed, why are example/shared stream nodes appearing grayed out?
 	Please close stream and reopen it.
-	If this doesn't work, should be a extension version conflict(stream required extension version VS installed extension version).
+	If this doesn't work, should be a extension version conflict (stream required extension version VS installed extension version).
-	Please fetch latest extension from #1 link or confirm with stream owner for correct version.
+	Please fetch the latest extension from #1 link or confirm with stream owner for correct version.

 ##Part 2, Configuration
 ###1.
 Where can I get a 30 day free trial API key for use with TWCo extensions?